Broncos trade Demaryius Thomas to Texans

 Thomas won't be a Bronco this Sunday although he will be playing at Broncos Stadium at Mile High.
 The Texans are playing the Broncos this week.

+Elway would not have said that about the 24-year-old Demaryius.
+Talk about a game changer.

+"When you look at the whole body of work of Demaryius Thomas, it’s been absolutely amazing,'' said Rod Smith, who will remain the Broncos' all-time best receiver now that D.T. will fall short of his records.
+"I don’t think he gets enough respect especially in the last few years for the body of work he’s put together.
+People are so short-sighted.
+Fans, even the organization.’’

-The New England Patriots and Philadelphia Eagles also made offers for Thomas, as did the Tennessee Titans who came in late.
+But Thomas is not in his prime.
+He will be 31 on Christmas Day.
+The New England Patriots and Philadelphia Eagles also made offers for Thomas, as did the Tennessee Titans who came in late, a source told 9NEWS.

 Keeping Thomas would have also crimped Sutton’s development.
 Although Sutton has played an average of only 3.6 snaps less a game than Thomas, he has 20 fewer targets.
 Sutton is averaging 19.1 yards per catch to Thomas’ 11.2.